Viramgam: Government

 The town is represented in the Gujarat Legislative Assembly in the Viramgam constituency.
-Since 2017, the constituency has been represented by Lakhabhai Bharwad of the Indian National Congress.
-Nationally, the town is apart of the Lok Sabha constituency of Surendranagar, which has been represented by Mahendra Munjapara of the Bharatiya Janata Party since 2019.
+Since 2022, the constituency has been represented by Hardik Patel of the Bhartiya Janta Party.
+Nationally, the town is a part of the Lok Sabha constituency of Surendranagar, which has been represented by Mahendra Munjapara of the Bharatiya Janata Party since 2019.

 Connectivity/transportation

 Air

 The closest major airport to Viramgam is Sardar Vallabhbhai Patel International Airport (AMD / VAAH).
 This airport is in Ahmedabad, India and is 71 km from the center of Viramgam and provides connectivity with domestic flights to the Metropolitan and other major cities of India.
 It also provides many international flights from Ahmedabad to destinations around the world.

 Rail

 Viramgam is well connected to other major cities of the country via regular trains.